RFID Asset Tracking Solutions for Cleanrooms

 Whether the cleanroom is in tech or in the biosciences, WIP tracking is often done manually or with barcode.
 Both these methods require the employee to remember to record or scan.
 Though it is completed most of the time, there are still too many incidents when the employee omits recording the status or does it incorrectly.
 These incidents can cause major disruptions immediately, or more ominously, much later.

-Forward thinking customers are now resorting to automated tracking, where the work-product is RFID tagged and it is read at the different phases or sub-phases of manufacturing.
+Forward-thinking customers are now resorting to automated tracking, where the work-product is RFID tagged and it is read at the different phases or sub-phases of manufacturing.
 This allows visibility not only into the work process itself, but also into work efficiencies.
 Now that the work-product is automatically scanned throughout the work process, insight is provided into the length of time each sub-process takes.
 Further, alerts can be generated if there are delays in a sub-process or inversely, if the time spent in a particular sub-process was much shorter than expected.

 Tool Tracking

-Every manufacturing process requires tools - mechanical, electrical or electronic.
-Often times, the tools are off-the-shelf tools used for test and measurement.
+Every manufacturing process requires tools - mechanical, electrical, or electronic.
+Often, the tools are off-the-shelf tools used for test and measurement.
 Additionally, tools like jigs and molds can be custom made for a specific process.
 Tools are customized, either with configuration settings, or with special versions, when they are used in the different phases of manufacturing.
 Keeping track of these tools can be a challenge.
 Unavailable or lost tools lead to delays in the workflow and unplanned repairs.
 Not only should the right version of tool be at the right workstation or work bench, but also the right quantity of the tools should be present.
 Considerable time is spent at the beginning and end of a shift to ensure this.
 Additionally, each tool has to be individually located when it is due for calibration or preventive maintenance.
-Hundreds of hours of labor are spent looking for tools in either of the aforementioned scenarios.
+Hundreds of hours of labor are spent looking for tools in either of the scenarios.

-Using AssetPulse' RFID tool tracking solution is very cost effective, not only because it can prevent labor wastage, but also can help avoid inadvertent mistakes or inefficiencies in the manufacturing process itself.
+Using AssetPulse' RFID tool tracking solution solution is very cost effective, not only because it can prevent labor wastage, but also can help avoid inadvertent mistakes or inefficiencies in the manufacturing process itself.
 For example, AssetGather can alert if the wrong tool (could be the right tool, but with an incorrect configuration or version) is being used at a particular workstation.
 It can allow for traceability of manufacturing operations during an audit, where the tools or equipment used on a particular day/shift has to be provided.

 Personnel Tracking

 There are several reasons why personnel might need to be tracked in cleanrooms.
 Some cleanrooms may need to maintain accurate logs of who enters and exits.
-There might be restrictions on how long a person could continuously stay in a cleanrooms, before they have to leave and re-enter after re-gowning.
+There might be restrictions on how long a person could continuously stay in a cleanroom, before they have to leave and re-enter after re-gowning.
 Limited access cleanrooms need to ensure only authorized personnel enter.
 Personnel are mandated to enter and leave through airlocks, sometimes including an air shower stage, and wear protective clothing such as hoods, face masks, gloves, boots, and coveralls.
 These use cases lend themselves well to the use of AssetPulse' AssetGather solutions.
 Movement in and out of the cleanrooms can be tracked and reported on.
 Protective gear can be RFID tagged and checks can be made to ensure personnel enter with protective gear.

 Cleanrooms' Unique Environments